yusuf-s-ahmed/Meta-Data-Analysis/README.md

 <h3 id="project-overview">Project Overview</h3>

-<p>This project aims to optimize marketing campaigns for a sportswear brand in the UK market.
-We analyze A/B testing results to understand the effectiveness of different ad strategies, including customer segmentation, ad formatting, and platform selection.</p>
+<p>This project aims to optimise marketing campaigns for a sportswear brand in the UK market.
+I analysed A/B testing results to understand the effectiveness of different ad strategies, including customer segmentation, ad formatting, and platform selection.</p>

 <h3 id="data-methodology">Data and Methodology</h3>

-<p>The analysis utilizes data from an A/B testing experiment conducted on a dataset of 67,085 advertisements.
+<p>The analysis utilises data from an A/B testing experiment conducted on a dataset of 67,085 advertisements.
 Three key tests were performed:</p>

 <ol>
-    <li><strong>Customer Segment Optimization:</strong> Compared ad performance based on targeting specific audience segments (interests, custom audiences, lookalikes) vs. a broader audience.</li>
+    <li><strong>Customer Segment Optimisation:</strong> Compared ad performance based on targeting specific audience segments (interests, custom audiences, lookalikes) vs. a broader audience.</li>
     <li><strong>Ad Formatting & Interactivity:</strong> Evaluated the effectiveness of video and interactive ads compared to non-video, non-interactive ads.</li>
-    <li><strong>Automatic Platform Placement:</strong> Analyzed the success rate of ads automatically placed by Meta vs. those manually placed by the advertiser.</li>
+    <li><strong>Automatic Platform Placement:</strong> Analysed the success rate of ads automatically placed by Meta vs. those manually placed by the advertiser.</li>
 </ol>

 <h3 id="recommendations">Recommendations</h3>